 In 1991, Brooks was appointed Madison County District Attorney.
 In 1996, he ran for the Madison County Commission and unseated an eight-year incumbent Republican.
 He was reelected to the Commission in 2000, 2004, and 2008.
 During every year except when he was serving as a prosecutor or court clerk, Brooks held a second job in private practice.
 In 1995-1996, he was appointed Special Assistant Attorney General for then Attorney General Jeff Sessions and, from 1996-2002, was appointed Special Assistant Attorney General for then Attorney General Bill Pryor.

 In 1976, Mo Brooks married Martha Jenkins of Toledo; they met at Duke University.
 Martha graduated from the University of Alabama with an accounting degree.
 She later retired as a certified public accountant and obtained a math and education major from the University of Alabama in Huntsville in 2005.
 She taught math at Whitesburg Middle School.
-Mo and Martha are the proud parents of four children and grandparents of seven grandchildren.
+Mo and Martha are the proud parents of four children and grandparents of eight grandchildren.
 Rep. Brooks was first elected to the U.S. House of Representatives on November 2, 2010.